mazidulfarabi/Shifterz_Sciblitz_AI/README.md

 > *"There's a person in front of you, yawning and showing a thumbs up.
 There's also a cell phone and a bottle in front of you."*

-The user hears this through speakers or headphones.
-They do not need to read the screen.
+**The user hears this through speakers or headphones.** They do not need to read the screen.
+Someone just has to open this website for them in a camera-phone.
 The interface is deliberately minimal: large buttons, a status line, and an optional on-screen transcript for caregivers or low-vision users who can still read.

 ---